damianhakert/damianhakert.github.io/source/_posts/2014-06-19-gitlab-7-dot-0-released.markdown

 If you are setting up a new GitLab installation please see the [installing GitLab page](https://www.gitlab.com/installation/).

 # Updating

+Upgrading to this major release from 6.x should be relatively easy since there are no major changes in the architecture of GitLab.

 Upgrade instructions for omnibus-gitlab packages can be found in [the omnibus-gitlab repository](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/update.md).